 California’s Solicitor General faced questions from Justices Sotomayor and Kagan about at what point—under California’s theory—an intrusion becomes significant enough that the ad hoc inquiry it championed should be replaced by the categorical inquiry plaintiffs forwarded.
 Other Justices pressed the point through hypotheticals, including state police training access, public beach access, and the designation of the corner of a private residence’s yard near a high-traffic intersection for occasional protests.

-Much of the questions directed at the plaintiffs also revolved around line-drawing, with even reliably conservative members of the Court—like Justice Kavanaugh—concerned by the plaintiffs’ extreme position and its ramifications for a wide range of regulations.
-These questions focused on whether government-mandated access for health and safety inspections would be considered takings under the plaintiffs’ “exclude unwanted persons” theory.
+Many of the questions revolved around line-drawing, with even reliably conservative members of the Court—like Justice Kavanaugh—concerned by the plaintiffs’ extreme position and its ramifications for a wide range of regulations.
+These questions focused on whether government-mandated access for health and safety inspections would be considered takings under the “exclude unwanted persons” theory.
 Plaintiffs’ counsel attempted to soften the position by explaining that those reasonable government inspections would not have been considered property rights against which a taking could be affected at common law.
 Several Justices were quick to seize on this, noting that neither labor organizers nor a number of devices we might imagine that we want to be inspected—like spaceships in the future, Justice Breyer mused—were contemplated at common law.
 But as Professor Bowie has argued, the plaintiffs’ theory would do even more than render commonplace and essential health and safety regulations takings: it would also mean that anti-discrimination public accommodation mandates would be takings such that the government must compensate businesses for abiding by civil rights laws.

 Justice Kavanaugh underscored the extreme nature of the plaintiffs’ claims by offering counsel an off-ramp that was promptly rejected.
-He asked why the plaintiffs didn’t simply argue that, under the Supreme Court’s union access right decision in Babcock, the plaintiffs’ property right did not outweigh the union access right here?
+He asked why the plaintiffs didn’t argue that, under the Supreme Court’s union access right decision in Babcock, the plaintiffs’ property right outweighed the union access right here?
 Plaintiffs’ counsel answered simply that the question was not properly before the Court, making clear that the goal is to force the Court into a radical reconsideration of property rights and government regulation.
 But, as Linda Greenhouse and others have noted, conservative lawyers are likely to have overreached before the Court’s newly-cemented conservative majority.
 Instead, the Court may adopt Justice Kavanaugh’s off-ramp as its opinion: find that Babcock, though in the context of the National Labor Relations Act (from which agricultural workers like those impacted by California’s regulation are explicitly excluded) should guide the Court in how to balance property rights against union organizing rights.
 In Babcock, the Court found that employers’ property rights would prevail when union organizers had other ways of reaching employees, thus limiting access rights largely to situations where employees lived at remote worksites like logging camps.
-While such a balancing test would not be the categorical test plaintiffs’ favor in their quest to expand takings jurisprudence, it would imperil the California regulation and would present a significant blow to union-organizing efforts nationwide.
+While such a balancing test would not be the categorical test plaintiffs favor in their quest to expand takings jurisprudence, it would imperil the California regulation and would present a significant blow to union-organizing efforts nationwide.